cmcguinness/LifeInsRecommenderV2/README.md

 Import the correct .json file into Omnistudio, and activate the Integration Procedure but not the OmniScript.

 This expects that you have a named credential called OpenAI that is configured to provide your OpenAI API Key.

-Full details are given in two posts on my substack, starting with:
+Full details are given in two posts on my substack, starting with this [post on creating a named credential](https://mcguinnessai.substack.com/p/fixing-the-one-glaring-problem-so).

-TBD